skyride/avrse-auth/README.md

 ![](screenshot.png)

-AVRSE auth is an EVE Online auth system originally created for TISHU/Adversity, but that I'm happy to release publically so that others may use it.
+AVRSE auth is an EVE Online auth system originally created for TISHU/Adversity that I'm developing in public.
 As it's created for a single alliance the basic features and functionality are heavily tailored towards how we run our group, but if it's a good fit for you too then you're welcome to use it.

-While I will likely add features as needed for our own usage over time, it currently lacks any scraping of data from the EVE API beyond checking the member's corp alliance.
-It's not designed to be a big brother-style entity, just a basic but super robust and reliable tool for locking down your mumble and discord server.
+While I will likely add features as needed, it currently lacks any scraping of data from the EVE API beyond checking the member's corp and alliance.
+It's not designed to be a big brother-style entity, just a basic but super reliable tool for locking down your mumble and discord server.
 The \#1 goal of this project is to provide automated information security and all other considerations are secondary.

 ## Features
 * SSO Login